DannnyzZ/OS-Hardening/README.md

 ## Getting Started

-To use this study guide, simply clone the repository to your local machine or download the .docx or .pdf file.
-The guide is provided in PDF format, which can be viewed on any device with a PDF reader.
+To use this study guide, simply clone the repository to your local machine or go to choosen OS .md file.

 ## Contributing